 The combination of parents and teachers working together for the benefit of the children is a vital part of the strength of Park School - indeed this prospectus was produced in this way!

 As well as organising the programme of social and fundraising events, parents also help to maintain the school by taking part in the Parent Community Group which is organised by two Parent Coordinators.
 There are also Parent Class Helpers and two elected parents are on the school’s Council of Management which has overall responsibility for Park.
 Parents also provide valuable assistance in the classroom under the teachers’ guidance.
 We are committed to Safeguarding and protecting the welfare of children and have Child Protection and Safeguarding Policies in place.
+Click here to read our Coordinators’ Handbook, which details all the tasks involved in our social, fundraising and maintenance activities.

 Communication between parents, staff and children is very important.
 There is a fortnightly school newsletter and regular parent/teacher meetings are held, along with class presentations.
 The annual Strawberry Fair is a popular event in the locality with parents and children working hard to make it a success.